 In my opinion, that last question is the one that pours salt in the wound.

-It’s the fan that “fans the flames of anxiety and panic” — the fear that what you don’t know — will come back to bite you in the future.
-Which suggests that the opposite is true: that having deeper insight and knowledge of his guilt will protect you from further betrayals in the future.
-So if for example, you knew what dark deeds he is capable of… then knowing would prevent you from being blindsided; it would protect you from getting disillusioned again; it would help you make better decisions about him in the future.
+It’s the fan that “fans the flames of anxiety and panic” — the fear that what you don’t know will come back to bite you in the future.
+Which suggests that the opposite is true, that having deeper insight and knowledge of his guilt will protect you from further betrayals in the future.
+So, if for example you knew what dark deeds he is capable of… then knowing would prevent you from being blindsided.
+It would protect you from getting disillusioned again, and it would help you make better decisions about him in the future.
 (Did any of those ring a bell?)
 If so, here’ something to consider.